Regional Paytech Guides

 Merchants operating in Namibia typically receive their payment settlements in Namibian Dollars (NAD), the official local currency, which is pegged at par to the South African Rand (ZAR).
 Most Payment Service Providers (PSPs) settle funds directly in NAD for domestic tra...

-Merchants accepting payments in Greece typically receive their payouts in Euros (EUR), the official and sole legal currency of the country.
-Most Payment Service Providers (PSPs) operating in Greece settle funds directly in EUR to avoid currency conversion complexities....
+Merchants accepting payments in Slovakia typically receive their payouts in the local currency, the Euro (EUR), which is Slovakia’s official and sole legal tender.
+Payment Service Providers (PSPs) operating in Slovakia predominantly settle transactions in EUR, minimizin...

 Georgia